juniormayhe/GameOfDrones/readme.md

 [![](https://res.cloudinary.com/teepublic/image/private/s--lme7SsT2--/t_Preview/b_rgb:36538b,c_limit,f_jpg,h_630,q_90,w_630/v1494564832/production/designs/1598607_1.jpg)]()

-[GameOfDrones](https://github.com/juniormayhe/GameOfDrones) is Angular2 concept application for evaluation of Typescript and its integration with Visual Studio.
+[GameOfDrones](https://github.com/juniormayhe/GameOfDrones) is Angular2 concept application in NET Core 1.1 for evaluation of Typescript and its integration with Visual Studio.

 ## Related Packages
 Many of the core components and extensions live in their own repositories on NPM.
 For example: